zhalamehdili/ml-churn-prediction/README.md

 Access PostgreSQL:
 docker exec -it churn-postgres psql -U churnuser -d churn_db

-All data remains persistent via Docker volumes.

-## 8. Railway Deployment
+## 9. Railway Deployment

-The application is deployed on Railway using a Dockerfile, GitHub auto-deploy, and a managed PostgreSQL database.
+The application is deployed on Railway using a Dockerfile, GitHub auto-deploy and a managed PostgreSQL database.

 Base URL: https://ml-churn-prediction-production-1ab7.up.railway.app
 API Docs: https://ml-churn-prediction-production-1ab7.up.railway.app/docs

-Railway redeploys automatically whenever new code is pushed to the `main` branch.
+Railway redeploys automatically when code is pushed to the main branch.

-A full deployment guide is available in `RAILWAY_DEPLOYMENT.md`.
+Full deployment steps can be found in `RAILWAY_DEPLOYMENT.md`.

-## 9. CI/CD Pipeline
+## 10. CI/CD Pipeline

 GitHub Actions handle: